-(vi) an Event of Default under or a default on the part of the School of its obligations under the Indenture shall have occurred and be continuing;

-(vii) the invalidity, illegality or unenforceability of any of the Bond Documents, provided the same does not permit the Issuer or the 2017 Trustee, as the case may be, to recognize the material benefits of the respective documents;

-(viii) a breach of any covenant or representation contained in the Loan Agreement with respect to environmental matters;

-(ix) an Event of Default under the Mortgage shall have occurred and be continuing; or

-(x) an event of default by the School under any other Indebtedness of the School beyond any applicable cure periods.

-(b) Notwithstanding the provisions of the Loan Agreement, if by reason of force majeure any party to the Loan Agreement shall be unable in whole or in part to carry out its obligations under the Loan Agreement (other than its obligations under subsection (a), (b) or (d) under the heading "Loan Payments and Other Amounts Payable") and if such party shall give notice and full particulars of such force majeure in writing to the other party and to the 2017 Trustee, within a reasonable time after the occurrence of the event or cause relied upon, such obligations under the Loan Agreement of the party giving such notice (and only such obligations), so far as they are affected by such force majeure, shall be suspended during continuance of the inability, which shall include a reasonable time for the removal of the effect thereof.
-The term "force majeure" as used in the Loan Agreement shall include, without limitation, acts of God, strikes, lockouts or other industrial disturbances, acts of public enemies, acts, priorities or orders of any kind of the government of the United States of America or of the State or any of their departments, agencies, governmental subdivisions, or officials, any civil or military authority, insurrections, riots, epidemics, landslides, lightning, earthquakes, fire, hurricanes, storms, floods, washouts, droughts, arrests, restraint of government and people, civil disturbances, explosions, breakage or accident to machinery, transmission pipes or canals, shortages of labor or materials or delays of carriers, partial or entire failure of utilities, shortage of energy or any other cause or event not reasonably within the control of the party claiming such inability and not due to its fault.
+- (vi) an Event of Default under or a default on the part of the School of its obligations under the Series 2018 Indenture shall have occurred and be continuing; - (vii) the invalidity, illegality or unenforceability of any of the Bond Documents, provided the same does not permit the Issuer or the Series 2018 Trustee, as the case may be, to recognize the material benefits of the respective documents; - (viii) a breach of any covenant or representation contained in the Series 2018 Loan Agreement with respect to environmental matters; - (ix) an Event of Default under the Mortgage shall have occurred and be continuing; - (xi) an event of default by the School under any other Indebtedness of the School beyond any applicable cure periods; or - (xii) an Event of Default under the Ground Lease or any loss of the leasehold estate by the School under the Ground Lease. - Notwithstanding the provisions of the Series 2018 Loan Agreement, if by reason (b) of force majeure any party to the Series 2018 Loan Agreement shall be unable in whole or in part to carry out its obligations under the Series 2018 Loan Agreement (other than its obligations under subsection (a), (b) or (d) under the heading "Loan Payments and Other Amounts Payable") and if such party shall give notice and full particulars of such force majeure in writing to the other party and to the Series 2018 Trustee, within a reasonable time after the occurrence of the event or cause relied upon, such obligations under the Series 2018 Loan Agreement of the party giving such notice (and only such obligations), so far as they are affected by such force majeure, shall be suspended during continuance of the inability, which shall include a reasonable time for the removal of the effect thereof.
+The term "force majeure" as used in the Series 2018 Loan Agreement shall include, without limitation, acts of God, strikes, lockouts or other industrial disturbances, acts of public enemies, acts, priorities or orders of any kind of the government of the United States of America or of the State or any of their departments, agencies, governmental subdivisions, or officials, any civil or military authority, insurrections, riots, epidemics, landslides, lightning, earthquakes, fire, hurricanes, storms, floods, washouts, droughts, arrests, restraint of government and people, civil disturbances, explosions, breakage or accident to machinery, transmission pipes or canals, shortages of labor or materials or delays of carriers, partial or entire failure of utilities, shortage of energy or any other cause or event not reasonably within the control of the party claiming such inability and not due to its fault.
 The party claiming such inability shall remove the cause for the same with all reasonable promptness.
 It is agreed that the settlement of strikes, lockouts and other industrial disturbances shall be entirely within the discretion of the party having difficulty, and the party having difficulty shall not be required to settle any strike, lockout and other industrial disturbances by acceding to the demands of the opposing party or parties.
+(Section 10.1)